-In the mid 1950s, George L. Spirides’ nephew George H. Spirides immigrated from Sparta, Greece to Savannah, GA and thoroughly learned the hotel business while working for his uncle over the next several years.
+In the mid 1950s, George L. Spirides’ nephew George H. Spirides immigrated from Sparta, Greece to Savannah, Georgia and thoroughly learned the hotel business while working for his uncle over the next several years.

 In the mid 1960s, George H. Spirides bought the last remaining section of a legendary old beach resort hotel near Savannah, Georgia, and over the next 30 years he operated and expanded that hotel and transformed it into a modern 205-room, full-service beach resort hotel which hosted more than 100,000 guests each year.

-In the 1980s, George H. Spirides’ son Harry G. Spirides, the founder & owner of Spirides Hospitality Finance Company, began working in the full-service hotel industry at a young age.
+In the 1980s, George H. Spirides’ son Harry G. Spirides, the Founder & President of Spirides Hospitality Finance Company, began working in the full-service hotel industry at a young age.
 Harry learned all aspects of the full-service hotel business while working for his father.
 Over the next 30 years he rose up through the ranks of his family’s hotel company working in every position from Restaurant Dishwasher and Busboy to Front Desk Clerk to General Manager to Chief Executive Officer.

-In 2015, Harry G. Spirides founded Spirides Hospitality Finance Company in Tampa, FL where today he finds it very rewarding to assist hotel owners with their financing needs, having “walked a thousand miles in their shoes.”
+In 2015, Harry G. Spirides founded Spirides Hospitality Finance Company in Tampa, Florida where today he finds it very rewarding to assist hotel owners with their financing needs, having “walked a thousand miles in their shoes.”